 As an analysand, friend and follower of Melanie Klein, Money-Kyrle edited the special issue of the International Journal of Psychoanalysis, celebrating her seventieth birthday in 1952.
 He also co-edited New Directions in Psychoanalysis (1955) with Klein and Paula Heimann, an important statement of the thinking of the Kleinian school.

 He died on 29th July 1980.
-His archive is held by the Wellcome Trust in London.
+His archive is held by the Wellcome Library in London.

 Eleanor Sawbridge Burton, 2016